 When a semi-dispatch cap is set for a dispatch interval, the generator's active power output must not consistently exceed the dispatch level, otherwise AEMO will declare the farm as non-conforming as per NER 3.8.23(b).
-Furthermore, the generator is expected to ramp linearly from its initial active power output to its semi-dispatch cap applying at the end of the 5-minute dispatch interval, subject to energy availability.
+Furthermore, the generator is expected to ramp linearly from its initial active power output to its semi-dispatch cap or local limitation applying at the end of the 5-minute dispatch interval, subject to energy availability.
 This requirement applies to semi-scheduled generating units that have an active power control system capable of linear ramping as agreed in the relevant GPS.
-When a semi-dispatch cap is not set, the generator is free to generate at the available resource although, larger deviations from the generators dispatch level can contribute to increased Causer Pays factors.
-Refer to Dispatch - SO_OP_370517 for further information on dispatch requirements.
+When a semi-dispatch cap is not set or when the generator is not constrained by a local limitation, the generator is free to generate at the available resource although, larger deviations from the generator's dispatch level can contribute to increased Causer Pays factors.
+Refer to Dispatch - SO_OP_370522 for further information on dispatch requirements.